 We were awarded a Solar Resiliency grant by the Georgia Environmental Finance Authority for this project in December of 2021.
-The grant will pay for the majority of the cost of the solar array and battery backup at the Community Center and Auditorium.
+The grant paid for the majority of the cost of the solar array and battery backup at the Cultural Center and Auditorium.
 Installation was completed in September of 2022 and the system was activated in December of 2022.

 I also drafted a 100% Clean Renewable Energy Resolution that was passed unanimously on Tuesday, October 11th, 2022.
 This will commit the City of Winterville to the following goals: